How to make 2015 a year of Inspired Action

 Inspiration is a source of energy & flow.
 It feels light, free & uplifting.

 Inspiration comes in the form of a tiny seed.
-And it’s what you do with the seed that counts.
+And it’s what you do with the source that counts.

-Note: Too many people find a seeds of inspiration only to turn their back on them – they don’t plant them and they certainly don’t water them.
+Note: Too many people find a seed of inspiration only to turn their back on them – they don’t plant them, and they certainly don’t water them.
 So nothing grows.
 Don’t do that with your seeds.
 Plant them and imagine the possibility of what the future may bring for them because…

 Sow the Seed & Water it.

-When a moment produces inspiration enjoy the sweetness of it!
+When a moment produces inspiration, enjoy the sweetness of it!
 And, just as importantly, take the seed from that moment and sow it.
-Sowing the seed of inspiration can be as simple as consciously acknowledging it & watering it is to feel into the joy it brings.
-It could also be writing down the inspired thought, talking about it with someone else or labelling it in your own mind and linking it to something that will see you remembering it again in the future.
+Sowing the source of inspiration can be as simple as consciously acknowledging it & watering it to feel the joy it brings.
+It could also be writing down the inspired thought, talking about it with someone else or labelling it in your mind and linking it to something that will see you remember it again.